 Like the little black dress, sesame-crusted tuna never goes out of style.
 Ours is lightly seared and served with sushi rice, pickled cucumbers, and a punchy wasabi soy dressing.

-- 3 tablespoons sesame seeds, preferably black and white
+3 tablespoons toasted sesame seeds, preferably black and white

 In a medium bowl, combine 2 tablespoons of the vinegar and 1 teaspoon each sugar and salt.
 Add the cucumbers and stir to combine.

 In a small bowl, add the remaining vinegar, mayonnaise, sesame oil, wasabi paste, ginger, and a pinch of sugar, and whisk to combine.
 In a steady stream, whisk in the neutral oil and season with salt.